AnneLonero/Product_Testing_Analysis/README.md

 # MechaCar_Statistical_Analysis

 ## Overview
-* AutosRUs' newest prototype, the MechaCar, is suffering from production troubless that are blocking the manufacturing team's progress.
-The data analytics team need to review the production data for insights that may help the manufacturing team.
+* A car manufacture is developing a new prototype and requesting the data analytics team to review the production data for insights to troubleshoot the production progress.

 * The analysis include:
     * Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes.
     * Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
     * Run t-tests to determine if the manufacturing lots are statistically different from the mean population.
     * Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.

 ## Linear Regression to Predict MPG